Top 10 KPIs for Data-Driven Retail Success

 Formula (Stock Turn Rate):

 With a stock turn rate of 5, this phone accessories retailer is selling and replenishing its inventory five times a year.
 A high stock turn rate suggests that the retailer’s products are in strong demand and moving quickly off the shelves.
-This helps minimize storage costs and reduces the risk of overstocking, ensuring that the retailer can stay competitive and avoid holding outdated or unsold inventory.
+This helps minimize storage costs and reduces the risk of overstocking.

 9. Net Profit Margin